 HOW DO I PREPARE FOR THE PLACEMENT ASSESSMENTS?

-There is no need to study.
 The placement assessments evaluate your current knowledge and skills.
-ALEKS (Mathematics) does, however, offer a free trial with practice questions at www.aleks.com.
+ALEKS (Mathematics) offers a free trial with practice questions at www.aleks.com.
 Accuplacer also offers student practice resources through their website at Accuplacer Study Resources.

 WHEN WILL I FIND OUT THE RESULTS OF THE ASSESSMENT?

 To view your assessment results, log-on to FlashLine, select Student/Resources/Placement Assessments/Math, selecting Take your ALEKS Math Assessment, or access ALEKS Learning Modules, and then choose View Placement Assessment Results.
 You will be able to see most scores within 24 hours of completing assessments.
 For more detailed information about the results of the ALEKS Mathematics assessment, select View Mathematics Placement Results (ALEKS).
 If you choose to take the Writing Placement Reassessment, follow the steps in the Department of English, Writing Program website.

 MAY I RETAKE ONE OR ALL OF THE PLACEMENT ASSESSMENTS IF I AM NOT SATISFIED WITH MY SCORE OR COURSE PLACEMENT?